Shimron: Late Ottoman rule

 "The present village has succeeded a small ancient city, now completely destroyed."
-He then goes on to describing the tell east of the village and other ancient remains (for that see above at Surveys and excavations).
+He then goes on to describing the tell east of the village and other ancient remains (see above at Surveys and excavations).

-In 1881, the PEF's Survey of Western Palestine (SWP) described it as a small village on a knoll with three springs, having probably less than 100 inhabitants.
+In 1881, the PEF's Survey of Western Palestine (SWP) described the area as a small village on a knoll with three springs, having probably less than 100 inhabitants.
 A population list from about 1887 showed that Semunieh had about 100 inhabitants; all being Muslims.

 Gottlieb Schumacher, as part of surveying for the construction of the Jezreel Valley railway, noted in 1900 that the village "had not increased [since the 1881 SWP survey] due to its unhealthy position and bad water.

 British Mandate period

 The area was acquired by the Jewish community as part of the Sursock Purchase.
 In 1936, the site became an agricultural training station for the Moshavim Movement.
 One group that trained on the site came from Nahalal and continued on to establish kibbutz Hanita.

 In 1948, kibbutz Timorim was established on the site.
 Timorim became a moshav shitufi in 1953 and moved to the south of the country, due to lack of farming lands.
-When it was vacated, it became a Ma'abara (transit camp) for new immigrants destined for Migdal Ha'Emek and Ramat Yishai.
+When it was vacated, the area it had inhabitated became a Ma'abara (transit camp) for new immigrants destined for Migdal Ha'Emek and Ramat Yishai.